mhanberg/jekyll-postcss/README.md

 @tailwind utilities;
 ```

+## Alternatives
+To use Jekyll with Tailwindcss v2, the new [postcss-jekyll-v2](https://github.com/bglw/jekyll-postcss-v2) is probably a better choice.
+Instead of Jekyll, you may want to look into [bridgetown](https://github.com/bridgetownrb/bridgetown).
+It’s a Jekyll fork, which uses webpack for modern js and css.
+It is actively maintained.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.